Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Outline of the method and results

-This is the Hamilton principle of stationary action in classical field theory.
-In this work we restrict our attention to scalar fields $q$ and $p$ defined on the (flat) unit circle $\mathbb{T}$.
-However, all the construction above and most of the results below can be extended to vector fields defined on any multi-dimensional space domain (not necessarily a torus).
+In this work, we restrict our attention to scalar fields $q$ and $p$ defined on the (flat) unit circle $\mathbb{T}$.
+However, all the above construction and most of the results presented below can be extended to vector fields defined on any multi-dimensional space domain (not necessarily a torus).

 Consider now a functional $F[q,p]:=\oint\mathcal{F}(x,q,p,q_x,p_x,\dots)dx$.
 Its time derivative along the solutions of the Hamilton equations (\ref{eq:Heqgen}) associated to $H$ is computed by means of repeated integrations by parts with respect to $x$.
 The result can be written as $dF/dt=\left\{F,H\right\}_{q,p}$, where